 Special information: This program will replace the current undergraduate program Exceptional Education: Learning and Behavior Disorders and Moderate and Severe Disabilities (553) but is sufficiently redesigned to warrant this application for a new program through CPE.
 New courses have been approved.

-Program admission requirements: Teacher Admissions requires submission of multiple items as determined by the university and Kentucky Education Professional Standards Board (EPBS).
+Program admission requirements: Teacher Admissions requires submission of multiple items as determined by the university and the Kentucky Education Professional Standards Board (EPBS).
 Requirements may be routinely updated but presently consist of such items as: declared state-approved education major, application for admission, recommendation letters, proficiency in both coursework and state mandated proficiency tests, ethics statement, background check, physical and TB clearance.
 Students must meet the general academic proficiency requirement of Teacher Education Admissions no later than the beginning of enrollment in “Block 1” (SPED 424, SPED350, ELED 365, ELED 407, & LTCY 420).
 Pre-block , Block 1 and Block 2 are semesters with prescribed courses that share a common 70-hour practicum block allowing for practical application of skills in a supervised K-6 public school setting.
 All Block locations offer practica in diverse settings with inclusion and resource room special education interactions providing a vital component of the proposed program.

 Catalog description: